paccao/dotfiles_/fedora-minimal-setup.md

 There should be about 100-150 background processes, check with:
 `ps aux | wc -l`

+Install git with `dnf in git-all`.
+Set up ssh key with github etc.
+Configure git:
+`git config --global user.name "bob"`
+`git config --global user.email "example@email.com"`
+You may need to restart the command line for the changes to take place.
+Right now you are in a bare bones shell called tty.

+Some helpful commands in tty:
+`reset`
+`logout`
+`WIN+right/left arrow` to change tty session

 That's the initial steps.
 Now I'm gonna run through what I personally installed to set up my system.

 ## Set up tiling window manager
+Download RiverWM with `sudo dnf in river`.
+You can follow this guide for a more in-depth set up: [Link](https://leon_plickat.srht.site/blog/setting-up-river-010/article.html)

+When you have downloaded river you can run it manually in tty with the command `river`.
+At startup river reads from a config file at ~/.config/river/init which will be the starting point to get river to behave how you'd like.
+However, the default behaviour is just an empty soul-less screen.
+Let's change that.